Cowal RFC

-Cowal RFC is a rugby union side based in Dunoon, Argyll and Bute, Scotland.
+Cowal RFC is a rugby union side based in Dunoon, Scotland.
 The club was founded in 1976.
 They play their home games at Dunoon Stadium.

 History

 The club runs a men's XV, a women's XV and junior sections.

 It runs a rugby festival to introduce the local primary schools to rugby.

 The Cowal Junior side played its first competitive match at Scotstoun Stadium on 8 March 2019.
 They played against Moffat RFC in a half time match during the Women's Six Nations Championship Scotland v Wales match.

 The local Rugby Development Officer works with the four main schools in Cowal RFC's catchment area and this has helped boost the junior numbers coming to the club.

-Famous players to play for or against Cowal.